Retropex/custom-ocean.xyz-dashboard/README.md

 - **Boot Sequence Animation**: Engaging initialization sequence on startup
 - **System Monitor**: Floating status display with uptime and refresh information
 - **Responsive Interface**: Adapts to desktop and mobile devices
+- **Default DeepSea Experience**: The dashboard launches in DeepSea mode on first run
 - **Ambient Audio**: Soft ocean sounds play in the DeepSea theme while the Bitcoin theme cycles through `bitcoin.mp3`, `bitcoin1.mp3` and `bitcoin2.mp3`.
 Playback position persists between page loads.
 Place the files in `static/audio/`.
 The Docker configuration mounts this directory automatically.
 Hover the speaker icon to reveal